 The alias of the database to roll forward.

 Identifies the user name under which the database is to be rolled forward.
+USING password isotime

 The password used to authenticate the user name.
 If the password is omitted, the user is prompted to enter it.